Los Angeles Child Support Attorney

 Reliable Child Support Solutions in Los Angeles

-At the Law Offices of Korol & Velen, we represent men and women throughout the greater Los Angeles area in the negotiating of child support agreements during divorce proceedings, the modifying of prior child support orders, and the establishing of child support in paternity actions.
+At the Law Offices of Korol & Velen, we represent men and women throughout the greater Los Angeles area in the negotiation of child support agreements during divorce proceedings, the modification of prior child support orders, and the establishment of child support in paternity actions.

-Our team of Los Angeles child support lawyers, including a Board-Certified Family Law Specialist, can handle your case from start to finish and make sure that no detail is overlooked.
+Our team of child support attorneys in Los Angeles can handle your case from start to finish to make sure no detail is overlooked.
 We believe these issues are simply too important to be handled in any other way.

-Need help with child support matters?
+Need help with child support matters in Los Angeles?
 Contact us today at (818) 962-4669 for a consultation and let our experienced attorneys guide you through the process.

 Understanding Child Support Calculations in California